 Cook the Pork

 Heat 2 tsp. olive oil in a large non-stick pan over medium-high heat.
 Add pork to hot pan and cook until pork reaches a minimum internal temperature of 145 degrees, 3-4 minutes per side.
-Remove pork to a plate.
-Add marinade, remaining pineapple juice, and half the Sriracha to pan and cook, stirring occasionally, until a sticky glaze forms, 3-4 minutes.
+Transfer pork to a plate.
+Add marinade, remaining pineapple juice, and half the Sriracha to pan and stir occasionally until a sticky glaze forms, 3-4 minutes.
 Taste, and add remaining Sriracha if desired.
 Remove from burner, return pork and any accumulated juices to pan, and flip to coat.